 Save both the school and classroom events to your digital calendar and regularly check ahead.
-You don’t want registration deadlines, holidays, teacher in-service days, or crazy hair day to sneak up on you—take it from someone who nearly missed basically all of these.
+You don’t want registration deadlines, holidays, teacher in-service days, or spirit days to sneak up on you—take it from someone who nearly missed basically all of these.

 Know which days of the week your child has gym or library, so you help make sure they’re prepared.
-Plus, field trips, class parties, and other obligations with your child’s individual class will come up, so you’ll always be adding.
+Plus, field trips, class parties, and other obligations with your child’s individual class will come up, so you’ll always be adding to the calendar.

 Birthday celebrations vary so much school-to-school.
 Some schools and districts do not allow food-based treats to help address childhood obesity and avoid food allergy issues.
-Some teachers may have their own rituals, like having the student bring a parent or friend into the classroom to read a story.
-I remember my elementary school asked us to donate a book to the library on our birthday each year, rather than bring a food-related treat.
+Some teachers may have their own rituals, like having the student bring a parent or friend into the classroom to read a story or donate a book to the library.

 Find out your school or classroom preference in advance of your little one’s birthday.
 If your child has a summer birthday, you can also ask the teacher’s preference for celebrating (perhaps on their half birthday?).

-Also important, are there nut-free tables, nut-free lunchrooms, or other food restrictions all parents need to follow?
+It’s also helpful to know whether there are nut-free tables, nut-free lunchrooms, or other food restrictions all parents need to follow.
 Volunteering in the cafeteria or talking to a veteran mom is helpful to understand the lunchroom rules and dynamic.